natario1/CameraView/README.md

 # CameraView

 CameraView is a well documented, high-level library that makes capturing pictures and videos easy, addressing most of the common issues and needs, and still leaving you with flexibility where needed.
+See [CHANGELOG](https://github.com/natario1/CameraView/blob/master/CHANGELOG.md).

 ```groovy
 compile 'com.otaliastudios:cameraview:1.3.1'